Gxuravkumar911/TubeDIGEST/README.md

 3. Run the app: python manage.py runserver
 4. Launch: Open the given URL it should look like http://127.0.0.1:8000

+Currently it doesnt have a full fledge frontend as the only motive from this project was to show how you can built a whole web-application using only python.
 Contributing
 Contributions are welcome!
 Please submit a pull request with your changes.